Powerman 5000: Powerman 5000 in other media

-Various Powerman 5000 songs have been used in media, including television film soundtracks, and video games.
-This includes such game titles as FreQuency, Shaun Palmer's Pro Snowboarder, NASCAR Thunder 2004, SX Superstar, Tony Hawk's Pro Skater 2, Shadow the Hedgehog, NHL Hitz 2003, WWE SmackDown! vs. RAW, Gran Turismo 3: A-Spec and WWE WrestleMania 21, along with the racing game Baja 1000; Score International.
-Film soundtracks such as Dracula 2000, Evolution, Blade II, Freddy vs. Jason, Titan AE, Little Nicky, Universal Soldier: The Return, Zoolander and Bride of Chucky have all featured the work of Powerman 5000.
+Various Powerman 5000 songs have been used in media, including television/film soundtracks and video games from the early 2000s.
+This includes such game titles as FreQuency, Shaun Palmer's Pro Snowboarder, NASCAR Thunder 2004, SX Superstar, Tony Hawk's Pro Skater 2, Shadow the Hedgehog, NHL Hitz 2003, WWE SmackDown! vs. RAW, Gran Turismo 3: A-Spec and WWE WrestleMania 21, along with the racing game SCORE International Baja 1000.
+Film soundtracks such as Dracula 2000, Evolution, Blade II, Freddy vs. Jason, Titan AE, Little Nicky, Zoolander and Bride of Chucky have all featured the work of Powerman 5000.

 The song "Bombshell" was also used extensively as the entrance music for the WWE tag team The Dudley Boyz.
 The game WWE SmackDown! vs. RAW featured three new songs from the band.
 Mr. Spider hoped the songs would gain popularity from the game alone, seeing the success of music through video games.

-They were parodied in the SpongeBob SquarePants episode "Missing Identity" as Stingray 5000; Patrick picks up an album by that band called "You Rock My Clams" and says "These guys rock!".
+The band were parodied in the SpongeBob SquarePants episode "Missing Identity" as Stingray 5000; Patrick picks up an album by that band called "You Rock My Clams" and says "These guys rock!".

+In the film Small Soldiers, main character Alan Abernathy has a Powerman 5000 poster in his bedroom.